 “It’s actually simple,” states Dr. Pauza, “Understanding this equation of life is as simple as understanding the New York Times’ Sudoku.”
 Plugging the data from Dr. Pauza’s research findings into this equation led Dr. Pauza to accurately reconstruct Ötzi the Iceman’s death.

-You can read more about how Dr. Pauza’s Fibrin research for off-label use is revolutionizing spine procedures here
+You can read more about how Dr. Pauza’s Fibrin research is revolutionizing spine procedures here